deliverance/Deliverance/README.txt

 svn co https://svn.openplans.org/svn/deliverance.buildout deliverance.buildout

-If you follow the instructions there and install nose and it's dependencies, you should be able to run tests by running nosetests from this directory.
+If you follow the instructions there.

 Otherwise to install manually: